mefechoel/botex/README.md

 Options:
   -k, --key <key>            The key used to obfuscate the input.
-This can be any string -a, --auto-key             If present, scrambli will auto generate a key for you (default: false) -l, --key-length <length>  The length of the generated key (default: "16") -s, --code-snippet         Print a JS code snippet using the created values (default: false)
+This can be any string -a, --auto-key             If present, botex will auto generate a key for you (default: false) -l, --key-length <length>  The length of the generated key (default: "16") -s, --code-snippet         Print a JS code snippet using the created values (default: false)
 ```